-A Post Review Questionnaire (PRQ) is sent to the parties to an external review to seek their views on whether there was an independent, objective and fair process with an emphasis on user-friendly processes which met their needs.
+A Post Review Questionnaire (PRQ) is sent to the parties to an external review to seek their views on whether there was an independent, objective and fair process with an emphasis on userfriendly processes which met their needs.
 Four key questions are asked:

-- Were you satisfied with the outcome of the external review? - Regardless of the outcome, were you satisfied with the manner in which the external review was conducted by the Office of the Information Commissioner? - Do you consider that you were kept adequately informed regarding the progress of the external review? - Was the officer assigned to the external review professional in his or her dealings with you?
+- 1. Were you satisfied with the outcome of the external review? - 2.
+Regardless of the outcome, were you satisfied with the manner in which the external review was conducted by the Office of the Information Commissioner? - 3.
+Do you consider that you were kept adequately informed regarding the progress of the external review? - 4.
+Was the officer assigned to the external review professional in his or her dealings with you?

-A PRQ was sent to each of 214 parties who participated in an external review process following finalisation of the review process.
-Of the 214 PRQs sent, 134 participants (63%) responded by returning a completed PRQ.
-82 responses were received from agencies, 50 were received from complainants and 2 were received from third parties.
+A PRQ was sent to each of 204 parties who participated in an external review process following finalisation of the review process.
+121 participants returned a completed PRQ.
+82 responses were received from agencies, 38 were received from complainants and 1 was received from a third party.